-Electric mountain bikes have garnered a lot of attention for their ability to help riders go higher, further, and faster on the trail.
-As a result, there have been some impressive new eMTB models to hit the market in recent years, making it easier than ever to head off-road.
+Electric mountain bikes have gained a lot of attention for their ability to help riders go higher, further, and faster on the trail.
+Several impressive new eMTB models have hit the market in recent years, making it easier than ever to head off-road.
 Our favorite is the Haibike SDURO HardNine, which comes equipped with a 350-watt Bosch Performance CX drive and a 500 watt-hour battery.
 This gives it a range of up to 70 miles, along with a top speed of 20 mph, which is plenty fast on singletrack.

 Haibike ships the HardNine with 29-inch tires, 180-millimeter hydraulic disc brakes, a 100-millimeter front suspension fork, and a nine-speed Shimano shifting system.
 The bike’s LCD readout is affixed to the handlebars and displays the current speed, level of charge, remaining range, and current pedal assist mode.
 The company says the battery can be completely recharged in just four hours, minimizing downtime between rides.

 Fast and fun on the trail, the SDURO HardNine handles rough terrain with ease, while its large tires roll over most obstacles without missing a beat.
 The pedal assist makes for quick, energy-saving climbing and the bike descends surprisingly well, too.
 Its front suspension provides a nice level of cushion on bumpy trails and while we missed having a full-suspension on this model, that would have added additional weight and costs.